Penile Implants in Los Angeles, CA

 Prosthesis surgeries performed by expert penile implant surgeons can be done in about an hour in an outpatient center.
 At the Alarcon Urology Center, we perform outpatient penile implant surgeries at a surgery center or hospital, and our patients are typically able to resume sexual intercourse with their partner around 6 weeks after surgery.

 The average penile implant surgery cost varies, though much depends on the device chosen, location and the patient’s specific needs.
 Though the cost of any surgery can be high, many patients find that penile prosthesis surgery pays off in the long run by eliminating their need for expensive erectile dysfunction medications and boosting their satisfaction levels.
 Furthermore, these procedures are often covered under medical health insurance plans so long as ED is diagnosed as the cause.
 Penile implant surgeries are typically covered under Medicare, but not Medicaid except in extreme circumstances.
-Contact the Alarcon Urology Center to discuss all your options and specific costs for our penile implant surgical services.
+Contact the Alarcon Urology Center in Los Angeles to discuss all your options and specific costs for our penile implant surgical services.

 Penile prosthesis devices are designed by two different medical manufacturers and come in either non-inflatable (malleable) or inflatable.
 Each option has its strengths and weaknesses.